Rae699/Blog/_posts/2025-04-15-SICP-summary.md

 A key insight from SICP is how to structure programs using higher-order functions (functions that take other functions as arguments) and lower-order functions (functions that do the actual computation).
 This abstraction allows for modular, reusable code that is both elegant and efficient.

-A higher-order function is a function that:
+A higher-order function is:
-	1. Takes another function as an argument.
+- a function that takes another function as an argument.
+In other words, it is a procedure that manipulates one or more procedures.
-	2. Returns a function as a result (optional, but common).
+- It serves as a powerful abstraction.

 We’ll create a higher-order function that applies a given operation to a range of numbers.